jibranbinsaleem/cv-based-geolocation/README.md

 # Computer Vision based Geolocation

-This project implements a computer vision-based geolocation system that utilizes deep learning techniques and transfer learning with the ResNet architecture.
+This project implements a computer vision-based geolocation system that utilizes deep learning techniques and transfer learning with the MobileNet architecture.
 The system aims to accurately predict the longitude and latitude coordinates of a location based on input images, providing a powerful tool for geolocation and mapping applications.

 ## Table of Contents